JaySShah7/HeatMetap/README.md

  - A FASTA file which acts as the reference genome for the organism of interest
  - Corresponding FASTA files which match the 'SRR' column

 *The program automatically detects paired-end reads, so suffixes like '_1' are not required in the column.
+The file names must also not included file extension.
+The script automatically parses the file, and can parse fasta files or fasta files compresse with gzip.

 #### Usage
 ```sh